This is What Happens to Your Body When You Eat Sugar

 But while 8 teaspoons of artificially manufactured syrup may seem like an awful lot, it’s only a drop in the sugar bucket.
 The USDA’s most recent figures find that Americans consume, on average, about 32 teaspoons of added sugar every single day.
 That sugar comes to us in the form of candies, ice cream and other desserts, yes.
 But the most troubling sugar of all isn’t the added sugar we consume on purpose; it’s the stuff we don’t even know we’re eating.

 In recent years, the medical community has begun to coalesce around a powerful new way of looking at added sugar: as perhaps the number one most significant health threat in America.
 But what exactly is “added sugar,” and why do experts suddenly believe that it’s the Freddy Kreuger of nutrition?
-Read on to find out—and to lose weight fast, read these essential 40 Ways to Lose 4 Inches of Body Fat!
+Read on to find out—and to lose weight fast.
+Plus, if you’re looking for zero added sugar recipes, check out the Zero Sugar Cookbook—it’s filled with more than 100 recipes you’ll love to make!

 The Deal with Added Sugar